South Atlantic tropical cyclone: Hurricane Catarina

-At the time, the Brazilians were taken completely by surprise, and were initially skeptical that an actual tropical cyclone could have formed in the South Atlantic.
+At the time, Brazilians were taken completely by surprise, and were initially skeptical that an actual tropical cyclone could have formed in the South Atlantic.
 Eventually, however, they were convinced, and adopted the previously unofficial name "Catarina" for the storm, after Santa Catarina state.
 This event is considered by some meteorologists to be a nearly once-in-a-lifetime occurrence.

 2010s

 Tropical Storm Anita

 On 8 March 2010, a previously extratropical cyclone developed tropical characteristics and was classified as a subtropical cyclone off the coast of southern Brazil.
 The following day, the United States Naval Research Laboratory began monitoring the system as a system of interest under the designation of 90Q.
 The National Hurricane Center also began monitoring the system as Low SL90.
 During the afternoon of 9 March, the system had attained an intensity of 55 km/h and a barometric pressure of 1000 hPa (mbar).
 It was declared a tropical storm on 10 March and became extratropical late on 12 March.
 Anita's accumulated cyclone energy was estimated at 2.0525 by the Florida State University.
 There was no damage associated to the storm, except high sea in the coasts of Rio Grande do Sul and Santa Catarina.
 Post mortem, the cyclone was given the name "Anita" by private and public weather centers in Southern Brazil.